Amazon Prime has announced the release for its first Australian docuseries, The Test. Read more…

 Monthly pricing for Apple TV+ sits at AU$7.99.
-There are no pricing tiers as with some streaming services, so that $7.99 is all you'll pay for full access to all Apple TV+ content.
+There are no pricing tiers as with some streaming services, so that $7.99 is all you'll pay for full access to all Apple TV+ content at the highest resolution.

 Which devices will Apple TV+ be available on?

-As mentioned above, all Apple TV+ titles will be available for offline viewing, though there was no clarification around which devices will have access to offline viewing.
+As mentioned above, all Apple TV+ titles will be available for offline viewing.

 What exclusive TV shows will be coming to Apple TV+?

-While there were no surprises on stage when it came to content, we did get a closer look at a few of the series in production at Apple.
+This was clearly evident during Apple's initial reveal presentation of Apple TV+.
 First to take the stage was Steven Spielberg, who introduced his upcoming anthology series Amazing Stories, a remake of the 1985 NBC series of the same name.

 Jennifer Aniston, Reese Witherspoon and Steve Carrell all took to the stage to discuss their upcoming drama-comedy series The Morning Show, which takes aim at sexism and inequality in a US morning show studio.

 Jason Momoa (Aquaman) and Alfre Woodward (Luke Cage) also arrived on stage to introduce the dystopian sci-fi drama See.
 Kumail Nanjiani (The Big Sick) lightened things up with a tight routine about his experience moving to Ohio from Pakistan before discussing Little America, and JJ Abrams introduced Sara Bareilles, who performed an original track from her upcoming series Little Voice.

 This section of the presentation ended with a regal introduction to TV royalty, Oprah Winfrey.
 Oprah is working on a number of documentaries for Apple including Toxic Labour, a workplace expose, a multi-part mental health series and a Book Club series where Oprah interviews her favourite authors.